management

 - What are you doing to improve your skills?
 It is funny how small, continuous improvement efforts lead to a greater sense of confidence.
 Greater confidence often translates to increased success.

 I have found that consistently doing the right things is the best way to maximize my success.
 Start developing habits and routines that have led to winning in the past, but don’t expect them to work forever.
-Everything changes, and you should change too.
+Everything changes, and you should change, too.
 Look for things that are working for others, try them out, and if they work, incorporate them into your routines.

 Success truly is a mental game, and everyone can win.
-The person who continues to win over time is the person that does not get stuck in time.
+The person who continues to win over time is the person who does not get stuck in time.
 Be curious, get excited, and adapt.
 And once you get there, start helping others.
-It is nice having mentors, but also great to become one.
+Having mentors is nice, but it is also great to become one.

 As the saying goes, The rising tide lifts all boats.
 Winning can be a team sport, but it begins with individual contributors having winning attitudes.
 Unfortunately, the same can be said for losing, so decide now what you want and go forward with energy and confidence.